marlonxteban/deployFlaskUsingEKS/README.md

 The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.

-## Initial setup
-1. Fork this project to your Github account.

 ## Dependencies

 - Docker Engine